 Jill Stoddard Tepe is the Continuing Education Program Manager for the Northwest Center for Occupational Health and Safety, Department of Environmental and Occupational Health Sciences (DEOHS) at the University of Washington and the Co-Founder and of the Green Lab Alliance.
 Jill has 13 years of global health and biotech sector laboratory experience at the University of Washington and Immunex Corporation.
 She developed a passion for sustainability business development and education outreach launched at Mt.
 Baker Bio and continued at the Pacific Northwest Pollution Prevention Resource Center.
 Currently, Jill builds professional development courses for DEOHS in green chemistry with a focus on health & safety and serves a consultant for a UW Green Seed Fund project to improve DEOHS lab sustainability metrics, assessment and best practice implementation.

 Gary Chittim is a 25 year veteran of environmental journalismwho spent 18 years as the King 5 Environmental Specialist.
 During that time he provided extensive coverage on threats to the Pacific Northwest environment and how groups like PPRC are responding with innovative approaches to prevention.
 During those years he was recognized with several journalistic awards and was honored by agencies such as the EPA and Wa.
 State Dept. of Fish and Wildlife.
-He left the journalism world and is now championing sustainability through his work as V.P. of Marketing for the industrial LED lighting company Planled.
+He left the journalism world and is now championing sustainability and environmental protection through his work as Communications Manager for Waste Management.

 Erica Doctor’s practice focuses on environmental law, land use, and litigation.
 Her breadth of experience includes environmental cleanup and related litigation, permitting, regulatory compliance, and dangerous waste management, as well as landlord-tenant law.
 Erica diligently advises businesses and individuals on permitting and regulatory compliance, and has assisted with litigating civil matters, including allocation of environmental cleanup costs and breach of contract.